roy1210/random-map/readme.md

 $ parcel index.html
 ```

--> Copy and open localhost in your browser.
+-> Copy and open localhost in your browser

 ## Tools